Financial-Times/x-dash/packages/x-teaser/README.md

 ### Properties

-As discussed in the [features](#features) documentation the list of properties, or _props_, has also been split into logical groups.
+As discussed in the [features](#features) documentation the list of teaser properties, or _props_, has also been split into logical groups.
 No props are mandatory and no defaults are set, but [presets](#presets) are available for common combinations.
 In cases where props conflict the [rules engine](#rules) will decide which should take precedence.
-There is also a TypeScript definition for all props available.
+There is also a TypeScript definition for props.

 #### Feature Props